walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Make the search case sensitive only if it contains any capital letters.

 * Make sure we can search for unicode characters

 * Make sure we get the line length right even with unicode characters